newrelic/java-log-extensions/README.md

 * [Dropwizard 1.3](dropwizard/README.md)

 ## Configuration Options
-The following config options apply to all supported logging frameworks.
+The following config options apply to all supported logging frameworks, with some noted exceptions.

 ### Mapped Diagnostic Context (MDC)
 Not all logging frameworks provide an MDC mechanism (e.g. JUL) but for those that do you can configure